War Child (charity): War Child UK benefit concerts, albums, Real War is Not a Game campaign

 On December 4, 2020, Arctic Monkeys released a live album, Live at the Royal Albert Hall, with all sales from the album being donated to War Child UK.
 The original concert, in 2018, was also a fundraiser, with all money from tickets sold being donated to War Child UK.

-War Child UK Programmes

-Starting off with mobile bakeries from the UK and with both rebuilding and music programmes from Holland, War Child UK projects expanded rapidly during the years.
-War Child expanded programmes within the Balkan to other countries and regions, like Kosovo.
-In 1995, War Child UK was undertaking the establishment of a children's music centre in Mostar, later to be called the Pavarotti Music Centre.
-War Child Holland actively supporting the Music Therapy Programme in Bosnia, a direction they would later specialise in, using creative and psychosocial means to heal traumas of war.
-From 1995, the War Child Diabetic Programme restored the diabetic support system in Bosnia; and until 1998 War Child UK remained one of the main suppliers of diabetic medicines throughout Bosnia and Herzegovina.

-War Child UK Celebrity Patrons
+War Child UK patrons

 War Child has historically been supported and endorsed by numerous influential patrons.
 However, it lost support from Luciano Pavarotti, Brian Eno, and three other celebrity patrons, along with 11 trustees, after it was discovered that in 1995 co-founder Bill Leeson took a bribe from contractors building a music centre in Bosnia.
 In 2001 when the story broke, War Child said that any financial mismanagement in the charity occurred "years ago" and they are "dealing properly with these historical charges".
 The UK Charity watchdog, the Charity Commission for England and Wales stated that they had been involved with the trustees regarding the matter since 1998.
 Bill Leeson is now a director at GardenAfrica, a charity he co-founded in 2002.